sourabbapusridhar/Handwritten-Digit-Recognition/README.md

 To remove the anaconda environment, navigate to the repository folder, and run the following command in the terminal:

 ```
-$conda remove --name CNN --all
+$conda remove --name cnns --all
 ```

 ## Acknowledgements